amankv1234/inamigos-foundation-website/README.md

 ---

-## ☁️ Deployment
+## ☁️ Deployment & Vercel Configuration

 This project is highly optimized for deployment on **Vercel**.
-Since it is Frontend-Only, no database provisioning or environment variables are required.
+Since it is Frontend-Only, no database provisioning or environment variables (`.env`) are required.

 1. Push your code to your GitHub repository.
 2. Sign in to [Vercel](https://vercel.com).